 In 2012, Cipher's U.S. distribution partner Sun Pharmaceutical Industries, Inc. ("Sun") (previously Ranbaxy Laboratories Inc.) launched CIP-ISOTRETINOIN under the trade name Absorica.
+Prescriptions for Absorica, Absorica LD and the authorized generic were down approximately 7% in 2021 compared to 2020, according to Symphony Health.

-Absorica is currently protected by five issued patents which are Orange Book listed and expire in September 2021.
+Absorica was protected by five issued patents which were Orange Book listed and expired in September 2021.
 Galephar was issued a product patent (Patent Number 7,435,427) from the U.S. Patent and Trademark Office in 2008 with a second patent (Patent Number 8,367,102) issued in 2013.
 A third patent (Patent Number 8,952,064) was issued in February 2015 and the fourth and fifth patents (Patent Numbers 9,078,925 and 9,089,534, respectively) were issued in July 2015.
 The five patents are formulation-related patents describing the product ingredients.

 In September 2013, Sun received a Paragraph IV Certification Notice of filing from Actavis of an abbreviated new drug application ("ANDA") to the FDA for a generic version of Absorica (isotretinoin capsules).
 A Paragraph IV Certification Notice is filed when the sponsor company of the ANDA believes that its generic product is not infringing on a particular patent and/or that such patent is not valid.
 A patent infringement lawsuit against Actavis was filed by Sun, Cipher and Galephar in October 2013 and, as a result, the ANDA was subject to a 30-month stay of FDA approval, beginning on the date the notification letter was received.
 In October 2015, the Company, along with Sun and Galephar, entered into a settlement agreement with Actavis that dismissed the patent litigation suit.
-As part of the settlement agreement, Cipher, Sun and Galephar entered into a non-exclusive license agreement with Actavis under which Actavis may begin selling its generic version of Absorica in the

-U.S. on December 27, 2020 (approximately nine months prior to the expiration of the five Absorica patents in September 2021) or earlier under certain circumstances.
+As part of the settlement agreement, Cipher, Sun and Galephar entered into a non-exclusive license agreement with Actavis under which Actavis could begin selling its generic version of Absorica in the U.S. on December 27, 2020 (approximately nine months prior to the expiration of the five Absorica patents in September 2021) or earlier under certain circumstances.

 Under the terms of the agreement with Sun, the Company receives a royalty percentage in the mid-teens on net sales.
-Cipher's agreement with Sun is for a period of 10 years from the first commercial sale expiring in November 2022 and Sun has the right to extend the term for an additional two year period.
+Cipher's agreement with Sun is for a period of 10 years from the first commercial sale expiring in November 2022.